minio/docs/source/minio-cli/minio-mc-admin/mc-admin-policy.rst

 .. mc-cmd:: list
    :fullpath:

-   This command lists all policies on the target MinIO deployment.
+   Lists all policies on the target MinIO deployment.
 The command has the following syntax:

    .. code-block:: shell